Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation

 \subsection{Frozen mBART}

 In Table~\ref{tab:mbart-en} and Table~\ref{tab:mbart-xx} we list results from freezing various parts of mBART\@.
-We get better performance than fine-tuning (`ft all' in Table~\ref{tab:mbart-en}) with our freeze decoder + fine-tune encoder-decoder attention method (`ft enc-dec' in Table~\ref{tab:mbart-en}) on Ne-En and Cs-En for \textit{Xx} $\rightarrow$ \textit{En}, and mostly similar results to the baseline otherwise.
-If we constrain the training data to a random subset of 200k training examples from Ro-En (Table~\ref{tab:ro-en}), the `ft enc-dec' method outperforms simple fine-tuning.
-This effect generalises to an mBART variant that was pre-trained on only Ro and En monolingual data.
+We get better performance than fine-tuning (`ft all' in Table~\ref{tab:mbart-en}) with our freeze decoder + fine-tune encoder-decoder attention method (`ft enc-attn' in Table~\ref{tab:mbart-en}) on Ne-En and Cs-En for \textit{Xx} $\rightarrow$ \textit{En}, and mostly similar results to the baseline otherwise.

 We believe a benefit to freezing, when fine-tuning on training data from a different domain to test data, will be avoiding specialising the pre-trained model to the fine-tuning train data domain.
 To test this we constructed a new Vi-En parallel dataset (Vi-En$^\dagger$ in Table~\ref{tab:mbart-en}) using the some of the same sources as the Flores \cite{flores} training data (the Si-En and Ne-En training sets used in this work), specifically GNOME/KDE/Ubuntu domain from the OPUS repository\footnote{http://opus.nlpl.eu/} and Bible translations from the bible-corpus\footnote{https://github.com/christos-c/bible-corpus/}, and use the same test and validation sets as the IWSLT15 Vi-En dataset.
 By constraining ourselves to this out-of-domain training set we see the largest gains out of the language pairs we considered over the fine-tuning baseline (0.9 BLEU).